farrowlab/RGC-Clustering/RGC Classification Scripts/README.md

 - Our data are automatically pulled from the Database file, so any changes there will change the number of cells being classified.

-- Extra Decision Trees Classifier with SMOTE Oversampling is used on the train data, and provide classification result from our data.
+- This classifier is called with a python script called EDTClassifier.py

-- This classifier is done with a python script called EDTClassifier.py
+- Extra Trees Classifier with SMOTE Oversampling is used on the train data, and provide classification result from our data.
+SMOTE is used to balance the undersampled and oversampled classed in Sumbul Dataset.
+As for the classifier choice, Extra Trees give best training and testing result, but Random Forest Classifier also give good result, and can also be used instead.
+In fact, it's simple to switch Classifier model using sklearn.
+Inside the python code are several commented out option that can be used instead.

 - Finally, the result is then plotted for inspection, and this is inside the callCheckClassification function